clearpix.gif (43 bytes)

 2.1 The Commissioner oversees the operation of the league.
 He is responsible for ruling on any differences between league members and shall be the final authority on interpretations of league rules.
 He is responsible for maintaining the league's web site, conducting and scheduling the drafts, dispersing the league's data disks and updating and revising the rulebook as necessary.

-2.2 The rulebook may not be altered once the season begins (regular season or playoffs.)
+2.2 The rulebook may not be altered once the season begins (regular season or playoffs), except in rare and unavoidable circumstances (as judged by the Commissioner.)

 2.3 At the end of each season, owners are encouraged to suggest any changes and/or clarifications to the rulebook.
 The Commissioner will determine all rule changes based upon the fairness and betterment of the league.
 Those suggested changes will then be voted upon by the league.
 A majority decision (currently 13 votes) is needed to pass any amendment to the rules, although in certain cases more than 13 votes may be required for passage.